WorkSpace

 Localization

-This app has a lot of lists—lists of spaces, posts, notifications, and users.
+This app has a lot of lists—spaces, posts, notifications, and users.
 So, I made sure to make each item clearly distinguishable in a long list of its own kind.

 For this, I used thin lines, headers and sub-headers, and profile pictures to help create visual separation from each item.